ColonolNutty/Sims4CommunityLibrary/README.md

     - Warnings
     - Errors
     - Info
-    - Notifications with Buttons.
   - Story Dialogs (Add custom buttons, add sim icons)
-  - Custom Dialog Boxes
-    - Prompt users to input Numbers/Text
-    - Prompt the user to select from a list of items.
-  - Sim Picker - Prompt the player to choose a sim or a number of sims from a dialog.
+  - Sim Picker
+    - Prompt the player to choose a sim or a number of sims from a dialog.
 - Custom Notifications
   - Basic Notification - Display a notification with a title and description of varying urgency.
 - Interactions